 - Facilitate the enhancement or creation of services that can deliver support which is additional and innovative wherever these are best placed.

 How community mental health and wellbeing supports and services are constructed will vary according to local structures and the needs identified by children, young people and their families in each local area.
+The political agreement regarding delivery is based on a set of principles, attached as annex.

 The kind of support described and addressed in this framework is additional to what can be provided through universal services, but involves prompt and early support to respond to concerns, a continuum of additional support within the community, and strong and direct links with Child and Adolescent Mental Health Services (CAMHS) to ensure a whole system approach.
+Accordingly, the management of risk and change must be managed across the whole system and across all services.